Lease terms for California offshore wind projects released

 President Joe Biden has set a goal of generating 30 gigawatts of power from offshore wind by 2030 to help the nation reduce its reliance on fossil fuels and meet climate change goals.
 Today the country produces about 118 gigawatts of wind power annually, but most comes from turbines in the center of the country, according to the U.S. Energy Information Administration.
 Offshore wind projects currently exist off the coasts of Rhode Island and Virginia.

-“Today, we are taking another step toward unlocking the immense potential of offshore wind energy (off) our nation’s west coast to help combat the effects of climate change while creating good-paying jobs,” U.S. Interior Secretary Deb Haaland said in a press release.
+“Today, we are taking another step toward unlocking the immense potential of offshore wind energy (off) our nation’s west coast to help combat the effects of climate change while creating good-paying jobs,” U.S. Interior Secretary Deb Haaland said in a news release.

 In California, three lease areas have been proposed near Morro Bay on California’s central coast, a small city driven by tourism and the fishing industry, which catches tuna and swordfish in the area.
 Some fishermen are concerned the projects could negatively effect coastal ecosystems.
 The two other lease areas are located off the coast along northern California’s Humboldt Bay.